opennms-forge/mos-cdr-processor/README.md

 Make sure to have already put a breakpoint in Starter.main.

-Should already have done `mvn clean package -DskipTests`.
+Should already have run `mvn clean package -DskipTests`.

 It's not guaranteed that this project will build in VS Code; it will build via Maven, and can be debugged in VS Code.